 Boris Said amassed myriad accomplishments beginning at the onset of his career when he won SCCA Rookie-of-the-Year in 1987.
 He was national runoffs champion three times, in 1989, ’90, and ’91.
 It wasn’t long before he asserted his prominence in sports car racing with GT class wins in the 24 Hours of Daytona in 1997 and 1998, as well as the 12 Hours of Sebring also in 1998.
 In 2004 he was crowned the Rolex Sports Car Series GT champion and followed that up by becoming the first American to score a 24 Hours of Nurburgring victory in 2005.
 His prowess as a road racer attracted the attention of NASCAR teams and by 1995 he began racing in the Truck series where he scored a victory at Sonoma in 1998.
 He raced in all three major NASCAR series, scoring eight top-tens and two poles in Cup competition, a win in the 2010 Montreal round of the Xfinity series, along with nine top tens and three poles in Trucks, to go along with his Sonoma win.
 A versatile talent, Said has also competed in the Australian V8 Supercar series and even the X Games in 2007 and 2015.

 In addition to the new Pro-Am, the professional Trans Am Series Presented by Pirelli Series will join SVRA at VIR.
 Trans Am and SVRA continue to leverage growth for both series by sharing the track at eight event weekends in 2018.
 This approach delivers a motorsports festival atmosphere.
-Fans can expect more of the Hagerty Insurance “show and shine” car corrals and a marketplace of accessory, memorabilia, art, and apparel vendors.
+Fans can expect more of the Hagerty Insurance “show and shine” car corrals and a marketplace of accessory, memorabilia, art, and apparel vendors, there were also be a lot of information about the Auto Insurance Plan in lexington ma available.
 The event includes an entire weekend of racing with hundreds of vintage cars competing in a variety of classifications.

 The VIR event will benefit IGNITE – the Autism Society of North Carolina’s community center for young adults with high-functioning autism or Asperger’s syndrome.
 IGNITE was founded by The Evernham Family Racing for a Reason Foundation – a nonprofit established by legendary NASCAR crew chief Ray Evernham and his family.
 Evernham will compete in the race as an amateur.
 Bill Elliott, Bobby Labonte, Mike Skinner, Wally Dallenbach Jr., Ward Burton and his son Jeb are among the professionals on the entry list.